 [Insert your activity here] club

 While a book club or movie club might immediately come to mind, you can create team clubs around many different types of activities.
 Knitting, baking, TV show binging, writing – let your imagination run wild.
 Set up meetings to discuss or do activities together.
-(Pro tip for movie or TV clubbers: If everyone has a Netflix account, you can watch movies together and chat by downloading the free Chrome extension Netflix Party.)
+(Pro tip for movie or TV clubbers: You can watch movies or shows together and chat by downloading the free Chrome extension Teleparty, if everyone has a subscription to Netflix, Disney Plus, Hulu or HBO.)

 Have a ‘just for fun’ chat